 During the course of the trial you may be asked to attend for an extra visit, for example, if a blood test needs to be repeated.

 We may ask to photograph your vaccination site.
 You will not be identifiable in these photographs, as only the vaccination site and your unique trial number will be visible.
-These photographs may be shown to other professional staff, used for educational purposes, or included in a scientific publication.
+These

 Visit schedules